4 Steps to Handling Supply Chain Disruptions

 As the expression says, stuff happens, especially supply chain disruptions.
 And when it impacts a company’s supply chain, managers need real-time visibility into their own operations and those of others, including vendors and customers.
 Handling any one issue may require data about available capacity, modal schedules, carrier performance and customer delivery requirements.
 The faster you access and aggregate this information, the sooner you can address the problem, reducing its impact to your business.

-Here are four steps that will prepare you to react quickly to resolve supply chain issues.
+Here are four steps that will prepare you to react quickly to resolve supply chain disruptions.

 1. Find a technology solution designed for your needs